nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 >
 >In Python, lists can contain any combination of object types.
 A single list could contain an integer, a boolean, and a string.
 This means that the `animals` attribute of your attractions classes can contain **any** critter type, regardless of whether it belongs there.
 >
->You decide that you'll need to add a check to the `addAnimal` method of your attractions classes to make sure a critter belongs in the attraction you're adding it to.
+>You decide that you'll need to add a check to the `add_animal` method of your attractions classes to make sure a critter belongs in the attraction you're adding it to.
 Luckily, you already have a built-in way of determining what kind of critter you're dealing with...

 ### Using Your Inherited Class Properties to Restrict Lists